souradeep-111/adhs_2018/README.md

 The files here are to reproduce the examples in the ADHS 2018 paper, "Learning and Verification of Feedback Control Systems using Feedforward Neural Networks."
+The content files here uses "sherlock" as a fundamental primitive to sove the reachability problem over Neural Networks.

 # sherlock

 Sherlock is an output range analysis tool for deep neural networks.